kasperbrink/markdown-cv/index.md

 * Machine learning in production in OT, GxP
 * Product team lead, defining vision and roadmap
-* Leding other team Product Owners, ML Engineers and Data Scientists, UX researchers,
+* Leding other team Product Owners, ML Engineers, Data Scientists and UX researchers,
 * Alining with internal and external stakeholders at technical to senior management level
 * LLM applications in pharma